tessgi/TessGiWebsite/content/news/tess-aas243.md

 The TESS Science Support Center would like to draw  your attention to the following events being hosted by the team at AAS 243.

-- <ins>NASA's TESS Mission Interactive Data Workshop:</ins>
-  - Time: Saturday, January 6, 2024, 9:00 AM - 5:00 PM
+- <ins>NASA's TESS Mission Interactive Data Workshop:</ins> Saturday, January 6, 2024, 9:00 AM - 5:00 PM
-- <ins>Science from the TESS Extended Mission Splinter Session:</ins>
-  - Tuesday, January 9, 2024, 6:30 PM - 8:30 PM
+- <ins>Science from the TESS Extended Mission Splinter Session:</ins> Tuesday, January 9, 2024, 6:30 PM - 8:30 PM

 NASA's Transiting Exoplanet Survey Satellite (TESS) has been in operation since July 2018, monitoring millions of stars across the entire sky and discovering thousands of exoplanets and exoplanet candidates.
 The field of view observed approximately each month by TESS is 24 x 96 degrees, with data collected at a 200-second cadence.
 TESS's capability for precision photometry over long time baselines, as well as open access to the data, have resulted in extraordinarily high scientific output from the mission across a broad range of astrophysics.